JeremySCook/GoProLaserAim/README.md

 	<li>wires</li>
 </ul>

+Head strap that I used is something like this https://amzn.to/2M05qfB (Amazon), but there are a wide range of mounting options.
+Tested with a Hero Session and Hero5.

 Note that I've applied for a provisional utility patent on this device, so while you're welcome to make one for yourself, please get in contact if you'd like to manufacture in bulk via info@jeremyscook.com.
 I'd love to discuss licensing the idea!

 Links to Amazon are affiliate.